This cost of weddings guide will help you better budget for your wedding.

 Should you get a personal loan for your wedding?

-We recommend spending within your means for your wedding as you should try to avoid debt and any unnecessary stress.
-But if you are looking to create your dream wedding and need a loan to tide you through, click here for a full list of personal loans from the various banks in Singapore.
+We recommend spending within your means for your wedding.
+You should try to avoid debt and any unnecessary stress.
+But if you prefer taking up a loan to reserve your disposable income, here are the best personal loans offered by the banks in Singapore.

 It does not cost much to get legally married in Singapore.
 The actual cost to get registered is only $42 (Singaporeans & PR), and $380 if you both are foreigners.